Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 For the drag and lift formulas, and more examples on how to set up the forces and moment coefficients result control, please refer to the following articles:

 For the meshing operation, we recommend using the standard algorithm.
-The standard mesher is a good choice in general, as it is quite automated and delivers good results for most geometries, with the following default properties:
+The standard meshing algorithm is a good choice in general, as it is quite automated and delivers good results for most geometries, with the following default properties, including a Small feature suppression of ‘0.001’ \(m\) under the Advanced settings:

 Did you know?

-Often, large changes in the mesh’s cell sizes only occur in a few regions.
-Increasing the global mesh refinements rises the number of cells drastically.
+Often, large changes in the mesh’s cell sizes only occur in few regions.
+Increasing the global mesh refinements increases the number of cells drastically.

 When using the standard mesher, SimScale offers a physics-based meshing option, which automatically refines the regions around the inlets and outlets.